crwen/Singleton-IOC-By-Annotation/README.md

+If you want to learn more about this project, visit this [blog](http://blog.crwenassert.me/archives/1584803446360)

 If you want to test my demo, you should download both the smart and demo project,because the demo depends on smart

 ```xml